Novel Bounds From The Weak Gravity and Festina Lente Conjectures: Conclusions

 \section{Conclusions}

 In this paper, we have studied several phenomenological implications of the FLC and the WGC.
-In particular, we have shown that the FLC and WGC can set stringent bounds on fifth force searches and could even exclude the entire parameter space for light particles with masses not much larger than the Hubble scale.
-We have also investigated the implications of the magnetic FLC for the Higgs potential instability, mCPs and the scale of inflation.
+In particular, we have shown that the FLC and WGC can set stringent bounds on a fifth force.
+For fifth forces, the WGC/FLC interplay is most restrictive in the extreme-IR limit $(m\sim H)$; we present this limit as a parametric consistency check rather than a present-day exclusion.
+The phenomenologically relevant bounds we emphasize come from the inflationary application $((H\gg H_0))$ combined with reheating/BBN. \DIFdelend We have also investigated the implications of the magnetic FLC for the Higgs potential instability, mCPs\DIFaddbegin , \DIFaddend and the scale of inflation.
 In particular, we have found that the FLC sets stringent bounds on the Higgs quartic coupling.
 Moreover, when the FLC is applied during inflation, the requirement for the reheating temperature to be larger than the BBN temperature can set a stringent bound on the parameter space of mCPs.
-The latter turns out to be orders of magnitude stronger than what is suggested by a naive application of the FLC.
+The latter turns out to be orders of magnitude stronger than what is suggested by the naive application of the FLC.

 We have also shown that the magnetic FLC, as well as the assumption that gravity is the weakest force, can set an upper bound on the scale of inflation that depends only on the mass of the lightest charged particle, which ostensibly leads to tension between the FLC and inflation.
 However, this tension can be resolved if the lightest charged particle is allowed to become heavier in the UV.
-We have evaluated the implications of interplay between naturalness and the FLC/WGC, and found that this implies a lower limit on the charge of a $U(1)$ gauge group.
-We point out that the FLC can augment experimental searches in placing limits on the parameter space associated and any $U(1)$ gauge group, whether broken or unbroken.
+We have evaluated the implications of the interplay between naturalness and the FLC/WGC, and found that this implies a lower limit on the charge of a $U(1)$ gauge group.
+We point out that the FLC can augment experimental searches in placing limits on the parameter space associated with any $U(1)$ gauge group, whether broken or unbroken.